Adaptive Cross-Layer Attention for Image Restoration: Conclusions

 \section{Conclusions}

-In this paper, we first propose a novel non-local attention module termed Cross-Layer Attention (CLA), which searches for informative keys across different layers for each query feature.
-We further propose Adaptive CLA, or ACLA, which improves CLA by two adaptive designs: selecting adaptive number of keys at each layer and searching for insert positions of ACLA modules.
-In particular, each query feature selects adaptive keys at layer layers.
-A search method is used to search for the insert positions of ACLA modules so that the neural network with ACLA modules is compact with competitive performance.
-Experiments on image restoration tasks including single-image super resolution, image denoising, image compression artifacts reduction, and image demosaicing validate the effectiveness and efficiency of the proposed CLA and ACLA.
+In this paper, we propose Adaptive Cross-Layer Attention, or ACLA, which searches for informative keys across different layers for each query feature in attention modules for image restoration.
+ACLA features two adaptive designs, selecting an adaptive number of keys at each layer and searching for insert positions of the ACLA modules.
+In particular, each query feature selects adaptive keys at their referred layers.
+A neural architecture search method is used to search for the insert positions of the ACLA modules so that the neural network with ACLA modules is compact with competitive performance, which also enables automatic search for referred layers for each query feature.
+Experiments on image restoration tasks including single-image super-resolution, image denoising, image compression artifacts reduction, and image demosaicing validate the effectiveness and efficiency of the proposed ACLA module.

 \ifCLASSOPTIONcaptionsoff

 \fi